 145 E 5th St.

 - Trinity Lutheran Church

 Narcotics Anonymous (NA) Meetings

 Established in 1953, Narcotics Anonymous helps promote long-life freedom from drugs in a similar way that Alcoholics Anonymous promotes freedom from alcohol addiction.
 This fellowship uses its version of the traditional 12 steps, and the meetings are supervised by an appointed sponsor who is experienced and knowledgeable with drug dependency issues.
 Members also enjoy a setup that provides anonymity (since most drugs are illegal) as well as a platform to discuss their experiences and knowledge on substance use disorders.
-If you are looking for Narcotics Anonymous meetings in Ashland, then you should visit the following locations.
+If you are looking for Narcotics Anonymous meetings then you should visit the following locations.

 - Hillside Church

 - Cannonsburg Trinity United Methodist Church